hollyschinsky/pgday-eu-star-track/lesson2.md

 title: Module 2&#58; App Walkthrough
 ---

-In this lesson we'll walk through the Star Track app to learn how it works and look at some important pieces to be aware of including a bit about some Framework7 components and settings specifically.
-Through this exercise we'll also gain an understanding of how a Single Page Application works.
+In this lesson we'll walk through the base Star Track app to learn how it works and look at some important pieces to be aware of including a bit about some Framework7 components and settings specifically.
+Through this exercise we'll also gain an understanding of how a [Single Page Application](guides/single-page-architecture.html) works.

->An app that loads a single HTML page and dynamically updates that page as the user interacts with the app.
-SPAs use AJAX and HTML5 to create fluid and responsive Web apps, without constant page reloads.
+>**A Single Page App** is an app that loads a single HTML page and dynamically updates that page as the user interacts with the app.
+SPAs use AJAX and HTML5 to create fluid and responsive Web apps without constant page reloads.
 <br><a href="https://msdn.microsoft.com/en-us/magazine/dn463786.aspx">Source</a><br>

 ## Framework7 initialization
-When you initialize your app in Framework7, there are various parameters that could be specified depending on how you want things to work in your app.
+When you initialize your app in Framework7, there are various parameters you could specify depending on how you want things to work in your app.
 Review the [docs here](http://framework7.io/docs/init-app.html) for all of the options available.
 In the Star Track app, the following are used and set in the `www/js/my-app.js` file:

     var myApp = new Framework7({
       material: isIos? false : true,       // activate material-specific